 Cabin Life - Adventures of a Sleep Away Camp!

 Each cabin sleeps up to sixteen campers with up to four counselors, providing a 4:1 camper to staff ratio.
-Camper will share a bunk-room with one other camper.
+Campers will share a bunk room with one other camper.
 Camp provides a fitted sheet for each mattress, but you are welcome to bring your own sheets with you if you would like.
 We suggest a sleeping bag as an option for a "comforter" or for campers to sleep in on their bunks.